JonathanM2ndoza/Hexagonal-Architecture-DDD/README.md

 # Hexagonal-Architecture-DDD

-Example of how to use Domain Driven Design (DDD) and Hexagonal Architecture with Microservices.
+Example of how to use Domain Driven Design (DDD), S.O.L.I.D and Hexagonal Architecture with Microservices.

 This example is made with Spring Boot and MongoDB.